TheoW03/TetroidNES/Docs/SoftwareStructure.md

 std::map<uint8_t, Instruction> instructionMap; //hashmap of isnrctions
 ```

-it runs until a BRK is called or an unrecognized instruction.or if it reaches 0xffff

 clock cycles here are calculated by each r/w each instruction does
 example: LDA #1 takes 2 clock cycles because it does 2 fetchs